IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/syllabus.md

 • Why is it necessary that the artist use code?  (ie: particularly if it’s non-interactive, could it have been achieved with traditional or linear media?)

 • Your presentation must be prepared and professional.
 DO NOT READ OFF YOUR SLIDES.
+In fact, don't use text at all.
 Show the work.
 Discuss the work.

 ### Tips for your presentation